 Freeze the rice!!
 Spread the rice on a tray and freeze it for 10-15 minutes, or leave it in the refrigerator for 30-40 minutes, until the grains become cool to the touch.
 Easy!!

-First, make a rough paste of your chilis and garlic.
-To really elevate the flavors of this stir fry, I highly encourage you to use your mortar and pestle.
-Grinding this way really releases all the juices and oils and brings that extra depth of flavor and spiciness.
+First, I make a rough paste of my chilis and garlic.
+Now, here’s the secret sauce: I highly suggest using a mortar and pestle.
+Grinding them this way really brings out all the juicy flavors and oils, giving the stir fry that extra kick of flavor and spice.
+Trust me, it makes a big difference!

-Mix oyster sauce, fish sauce, soy sauce and sugar in a small mixing bowl, set aside.
+I mix together oyster sauce, fish sauce, soy sauce, and sugar in a small bowl, then set it aside.

-Push everything to the side of the wok, and crack in 2 eggs.
-Let them cook a bit, then scramble.
-When eggs are cooked, toss everything together.
+I push everything to one side of the wok and crack in 2 eggs.
+After letting them cook a bit, I scramble them up.
+Once the eggs are cooked, I toss everything together.

-Add cooked rice and pour in the sauce mixture.
-Toss everything together until the rice is coated evenly with the sauce, about 2 to 3 minutes.
+Then, I add the cooked rice and pour in the sauce mixture.
+I toss everything together until the rice is coated evenly with the sauce, which takes about 2 to 3 minutes.

-Keep tossing until the basil is well combined with the fried rice.
-Serve immediately.
+I keep tossing until the basil is well combined with the fried rice.

 Adjusting Spice Levels

 Thai cuisine is often known for it’s spiciness.
-I have made some Thai green curries that will make you breathe fire, but this recipe is relatively mild.
+I have made some Green Curries that will make you breathe fire, but this recipe is relatively mild.

 That being said, I always say one should make it as spicy as they enjoy.
 Like all my recipes, the ingredients listed are just a guide.
 You don’t like too much spice?
 Start with 2-3 chilis and work your way up.